vippsas/vipps-check-in-api/README.md

 ---
 END_METADATA -->

-# Vipps Check-in API
+# Vipps Point of Sale API

-The Check-in API (also called "Point of Sale API") is not available yet.
+The Point of Sale API is not available yet.
 See the
 [OpenAPI Spec](https://vippsas.github.io/vipps-developer-docs/api/check-in)
 for a sneak peek.